Deploying on Render

 Restarting a service

-If your service is misbehaving, you can restart it from the service’s page in the Render Dashboard.
+If your service is misbehaving, you can perform a restart from the service’s page in the Render Dashboard.
 Click Manual Deploy > Restart service:

 Restarting a service in the Render Dashboard

-• When you restart your service, Render actually deploys a completely new instance and swaps over to it when it’s ready.
-The original running instance is then deprovisioned.
+• Like any other deploy, Render creates a completely new instance of your service and swaps over to it when it’s ready.

-• This means that if you’ve recently updated your service’s configuration but haven’t redeployed since then, restarting will not cause your service to incorporate those updates.
+• This means that if you’ve recently updated your service’s environment variables but haven’t redeployed since then, restarting does not incorporate those changes.

 Zero-downtime deploys